 This post may contain affiliate links; this means if you purchase an item linked, I may receive a small commission at no extra cost to you.
 Click here to learn more about my disclosure policy.

 Whether you're a tea or coffee drinker, chances are you've had a sugar cube before.
-Surprisingly enough, they aren't always easy to find.
+Surprisingly enough, these crystallized sugar blocks aren't always easy to find at the store.

 Here's all you need to make your own sugar cubes:

 - white granulated sugar

 Hint: make sure to cover the molds before storing for 8+ hours to keep them clean and dry.

 Because this recipe is so simple, it's very easy to adapt to your liking.
 Here are some ideas to take your sugar cubes to the next level:

 - Add color - add a few drops of your favorite food coloring and watch these turn into whatever color you like!

 - Add flavor - use a drop of your favorite edible extract (like almond or coconut) and enjoy sugar with a twist.